dralshehri/epiweeks/README.rst

 Online Tool
 -----------

-The following is a simple online calculation tool that was developed to calculate epidemiological weeks by the CDC method using the latest version of this package:
+The following is a simple online tool that was developed to calculate epidemiological weeks (CDC system only) using the latest version of this package:

 https://www.dralshehri.com/epiweeks/